linast1/flyhigh/README.md

-# flyhigh
+# Project
-An application used for purchasing tickets (very bare-bones for now)
+An application used for purchasing tickets (very bare-bones for now).
+System built with ⦿ Laravel,
+⦿ JavaScript,
+⦿ HTML5,
+⦿ CSS3